-Women with a variety of vaginal issues from painful sex, to chronic infections and incontinence can benefit from vaginal therapies.
+Women with a variety of vaginal issues from painful sex, to chronic infections, urinary tract infections, vaginal order, and incontinence can benefit from vaginal therapies.

 At Women’s Health Practice we have treated women from age 29-89 with success, and usually it means a uniquely designed combination therapy.

-Sorting out which vaginal therapy to use is complicated, and of course should be done with your personal consultation.
+Sorting out which vaginal therapy to use is complicated, and of course should be done with your personal evaluation and consultation.

 Vaginal health for the average woman means: not getting infections, having comfortable intercourse, being able to be aroused and have an orgasm; vaginal health is also, to most women, about not having bladder symptoms, not having unusual discharge, and not having unusual odor.
 It is also important for young people to help preserve fertility and not jeopardize hormone levels or menstrual cycles.

-Vaginal therapy decisions can be more complex than those features: vaginal health also means maintaining the pelvic floor, maintaining skin health, and maintaining a youthful look and function to the tissue.
+Vaginal therapy decisions can be more complex than those features: vaginal health also means maintaining the pelvic floor, having a strong abdominal core, having functioning blood supply to the vulva and the vagina, maintaining skin health, and maintaining a youthful look and function to the tissue.
 Having regular sex, eating and sleeping well, getting the right nutrition and supplements, getting vaginal therapies, and proper treatments can do all of those things for best vaginal health!

 Laser, radio frequency and pelvic floor therapies are all non-invasive, and at Women’s Health Practice we can design customized therapies that are best for you.
 These therapies can then be backed up by a unique longer term maintenance plan that will help you resolve your issues long term.